-Local Realtors rank nationally in real estate sales
+Local realtors rank nationally in real estate sales

-The team at DeLeon Realty, Inc. in Palo Alto took the second-top spot in this year's top 250 real estate sellers nationwide, a list compiled by private communications company Real Trends.
+The team at DeLeon Realty, Inc. in Palo Alto ranked high in this year's top 250 real estate sellers nationwide, a list compiled by private communications company Real Trends.
 Weekly file photo.

 Comments